user00011001/Sudoku/README.md

 ## Features

 - Generate Sudoku puzzles with varying difficulty levels: Easy, Medium, and Hard.
-- Play the game in the terminal with color-coded numbers.
+- Play the game with color-coded numbers.
 - Navigate through the puzzle using arrow keys.
 - Enter numbers directly and receive immediate feedback on the validity of the move.
 - Quit the game at any time by pressing the 'Q' or 'q' key.